tkinsoon/aclp-b5-9-m1-lab/README.md

 You need to login with your Google account to complete this case study

-## Topic 1 - Event Registration For
+## Topic 1 - Event Registration Form

 1. [Click here to access to the lab folder](https://drive.google.com/drive/u/0/folders/1xk_swGfC2Z4G2uQ9DE8apMsOeieFEzj1)